align-racing-uia/power_distribution_module/AR20_ACM/README.md

 - Added 2x 10uF input Capacitor for regulator
 - Moved documentation to main

+**06.10.2019:**
+- Moved resistors and capacitors away from microcontrollers

 ### ACM 2019 - Documentation

 List of possible imporvements for ACM 2019